cmcahoon/metro-realtime-client/README.md

 ## CLI

 A very basic CLI exists to make it easy to play with from the command line.
+It is installed in `node_modules/.bin/metro-realtime-cli`.

 ```
 Usage: cli [options] [command]